Culture is what takes over when leadership and management isn’t around.

 Culture is what happens when the organization’s real values are brought to life in the actions and behaviors individuals take when they are challenged and aren’t directed to do something.

 Culture is what the company belives about itself–individually and collectively.
 Culture is identity.

-A leader creates, nurture, and protects a healthy culture.
-A healthy cultures is built on caring.
+A leader creates, nurtures, and protects a healthy culture.
+A healthy culture is built on caring.

 A leader may also create, nuture, and protect an unhealthy, diseased culture.
 Unhealthy cultures are built on fear.

 When a leader doesn’t create, nuture, and protect a healthy culture, an unhealthy culture can take root and grow on its own.
 A leader has to pull out by its roots any threat to the culture.